- Dark skin patches

 Had a great experience here!
 Knowledgeable staff, great front desk, and even better patient care.
 All my questions were answered, and options were given.
 Very up front about costs as well!
 Highly recommend this place!

 To get a melasma diagnosis, a visual examination from a dermatologist should be done.
 Sometimes, our team may want to perform small tests in order to rule out other causes of the patches.
 For some women, the melasma may disappear on its own.
 This is usually when it is caused by hormonal changes.
 However, this skin condition can last for years and years if no treatment is used.
 Our team at Fargo Center for Dermatology has a range of topical treatments and other treatments available for melasma.
 These include:

 - Corticosteroids and Tretinoin

 - Light Therapy

 Our specialists at Fargo Center for Dermatology can recommend the best treatment for each patient based on their symptoms, causes, skin type, and lifestyle.

 For patients who have had melasma, it is important to continue at-home treatments after leaving the Fargo office.
 Some good practices are avoiding sun exposure, wearing sunscreen daily, and using a topical treatment daily.
 Dr. Ness and our staff will go over any skin necessities to prevent future symptoms.
 We can also recommend any of our in-house products.

 Melasma is not a harmful skin condition but can leave you feeling embarrassed by the appearance of these dark patches.
 To help resolve this for you and have your smooth, even-toned skin back, contact our team at Fargo Center for Dermatology.
 Dr. Ness and our staff can help to treat your melasma and give you long-lasting solutions.
-To schedule a consultation, fill out our online form or call our office.
+To schedule a consultation, contact us or book online today.